strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 #hn: TODO
 ---

-We were looking for a next microservice framework to power our future[^framework] lightweight web services back in spring 2020 at [GoOut][goout].
+We were looking for a next microservice framework to power our future lightweight web services[^framework] back in spring 2020 at [GoOut][goout].
-Apart from detailed (and sometimes philosophical) theoretical comparisons that I much enjoyed, we decided to implement proof-of-concept microservices in most viable ones, stressing them in a benchmark along the way.
+We did some detailed (and sometimes philosophical) theoretical comparisons that I much enjoyed, but these cannot substitute a hands-on experience.
+We decided to implement proof-of-concept microservices using the most viable frameworks, stressing them in a benchmark along the way.
-While the "official" language was fixed to **Kotlin** (which the team had been happy with), I saw this as an opportunity to have some fun at home and test (my proficiency with) **Rust**, which is touted for high performance.
+The main language was fixed to **Kotlin**, which the team had been happy with.
+But I saw this as an opportunity to have some fun at home and test (my proficiency with) **Rust**, which is touted for high performance.
 I ended up stress-testing Kotlin's [**Http4k**][http4k], [**Ktor**][ktor][^vertx], and Rust's [**Actix**][actix], read on to see how they fared.